Logo

 Introduction

-Drug trafficking is a major global issue that poses significant threats to public health, national security, and economic development.
+Drug trafficking is a major global issue that poses significant threats to public health, national security, and economic development under criminal law.
 It involves the illegal cultivation, manufacture, distribution, and sale of substances that are subject to drug prohibition laws.
 Drug trafficking not only fuels organized crime but also contributes to violence, corruption, and social instability in many parts of the world.
 Despite strict national and international laws aimed at controlling the illicit drug trade, the demand for narcotics continues to rise, making drug trafficking one of the most lucrative and persistent criminal enterprises.
 Understanding the root causes, impacts, and legal responses to drug trafficking is essential for developing effective strategies to combat this complex problem.

 Narcotic drugs mean (Narcotic Drugs Control Act 2033)